WELCOME TO ACCSA ONLINE

 The Association is voluntary and independent.

-Privately Operated Children’s Contact Services and NGO Full Fee Paying CCS, both of which function under no oversight, are not currently eligible for ACCSA membership.
+Privately Operated Children’s Contact Services and NGO Full Fee Paying CCS, both of which function under no government oversight, are not currently eligible for full ACCSA membership, though individual practitioners are encouraged to join ACCSA as a subscriber and in its campaign for a National CCS Accreditation system for all funded and privately operated CCSs.

 ACCSA TRAINING & NETWORKING FORUM 2019

-The ACCSA National Training & Networking Forum will take place in Glenelg, South Australia on the 29th and 30th October.
+Registration is now open for the ACCSA National Training & Networking Forum which will take place in Glenelg, South Australia on the 29th and 30th October.

 ACCSA’s Forums provide CCS practitioners with the best available opportunity to develop CCS specific skills and share effective practice.